 Join us on Good Friday as we remember the unborn victims of abortion while meditating on the Passion of our Lord Jesus Christ.
-Pastors of various denominations lead us in Scripture and prayer.
+Pastors of various denominations lead us in Scripture and prayer every half hour.
 There is no protesting or signs, just solemn prayer for seven and a half hours.

 “I appreciated the opportunity to meditate on Our Lord’s Passion in the context of abortion and to unite in prayer with others whom I’ve never even met for our little brothers and sisters.”